Theory of Majorana zero modes in unconventional superconductors: Surface Andreev bound states and Majorana zero modes in unconventional superconductors

 \subsection{Order parameter of unconventional superconductors}

-Superconductors are characterized by a pair potential or order parameter ${\bf \Delta}$, which can be understood as a macroscopic wavefunction whose symmetries determine the type of superconductor.
+Superconductors are characterized by a pair potential or order parameter ${\bf \Delta}$, which can be understood as a macroscopic wavefunction of Cooper pairs whose symmetries determine the type of superconductor.
 Generally speaking, the pair potential depends on two spatial coordinates and is a matrix in spin space,

-where $\bm{r},\bm{r}'$ and $\uparrow,\downarrow$ denote spatial coordinates and spins, respectively.
-Based on these dependencies of the pair potential, superconductors with a pair potential following

-correspond to spin-singlet superconductors.
-Furthermore, it is possible to have superconductors with spin-triplet pair potentials.
-Thus, superconductors described by